Yahya-Saleh/Projects/C/ReadMe.md

 # C programming

-this file includes an array of complex C programs that implements algorithms, and solve problems with high functionality. those programs will include, among other things, concepts like the following:
+This repository includes an array of complex C programs that implements algorithms, and solve problems with high functionality. those programs will include, among other things, concepts like the following:

 - command-line arguments.
 - pointers.